Kyo wood joinery Kyo sashimono

 - 7. Assembly

 Glue is prepared by thoroughly kneading rice grains with a spatula.
-The joints are assembled and glued and holes drilled through with a gimlet.
-A small amount of glue is applied on the tip of the wooden peg, which is then securely driven into the hole with a hammer.
+The joints are assembled, glued, and holes are drilled through with a gimlet.
+A small amount of glue is applied to the tip of the wooden peg, which is then securely driven into the hole with a hammer.
 The assembled drawers are adjusted and shaved with a plane to a perfect fit.

 - 9. Finishing